jordanisaacs/neovim-flake/README.md

 ## Installation

 This config is constantly changing and updating as it is my personal config.
+Some available options may also be broken which will be documented in issues.
 I recommend cloning the config and running it locally with:

 ```
 nix run .#